 Hazards: The primary hazard in gaseous diffusion plants include the chemical and radiological hazard of a UF6 release and the potential for mishandling the enriched uranium, which could create a criticality accident (inadvertent nuclear chain reaction).

-Plants: The only gaseous diffusion plant in operation in the United States is in Paducah, Kentucky.
-A similar plant is located near in Piketon, Ohio, but it was shut down in March 2001.
-Both plants are leased to the United States Enrichment Corporation (USEC) from the U.S. Department of Energy and have been regulated by the NRC since March 4, 1997.
+Plants: The gaseous diffusion plants that operated in the United States were in Paducah, Kentucky; Piketon, Ohio; and Oak Ridge, Tennessee.
+The Piketon and Paducah plants were leased to the United States Enrichment Corporation (USEC) from the U.S. Department of Energy and were regulated by the NRC from March 4, 1997, until their closure.

 |The gas centrifuge process uses a large number of rotating cylinders in series and parallel configurations.
 Gas is introduced and rotated at high speed, concentrating the component of higher molecular weight toward the outer wall of the cylinder and the lower molecular weight component toward the center.
 The enriched and the depleted gases are removed by scoops.|